No new tax measures positive for equities

-New Delhi, Feb 2 (IANS) From an equity perspective, no new tax measures, focus on capital spending to boost infrastructure spend are the key positives, as per a post Budget note by IDFC Mutual Fund.
+New Delhi: From an equity perspective, no new tax measures, focus on capital spending to boost infrastructure spend are the key positives, as per a post Budget note by IDFC Mutual Fund.

 The use of Custom duty to "nudge/push" for domestic manufacturing is a clear extension of the ambitious PLI schemes announced over the last few quarters.